Flash flooding forces evacuation of elementary school in western Maryland - WTOP News

 She said the evacuated students were taken to higher ground and sheltered in a church building, where they would be kept safe by teachers and staff until their parents could pick them up.

-With a population under 2,000 people, Westernport is located in the far corner of western Maryland along the West Virginia border.
+With a population under 2,000 people, Westernport is located in the far corner of western Maryland.
 Its downtown took shape in a valley where George’s Creek flows into the North Branch Potomac River.

 The National Weather Service reported widespread flash flooding in the area Tuesday afternoon.

+“We are closely monitoring the flood conditions that are present across Western Maryland due to heavy rainfall, especially in Allegany County,” Gov. Wes Moore said in a social media post, adding that the state and local authorities were actively responding to the inundation.

-Hamilton said she’s trying to get in touch with Maryland’s governor to request emergency assistance.
-She said the last time the town suffered from devastating floods was in 1996.
+Hamilton said the last time Westernport suffered from devastating floods was in 1996.

 “But we’re strong and we always build back,” she said.

+In West Virginia, Gov. Patrick Morrisey declared a state of emergency Tuesday night in Mineral County, along the Maryland border, due to severe storms and heavy rains that resulted in flash flooding.
+The declaration allows the state to mobilize personnel and resources to the area.

-Associated Press newsgathering producer Beatrice Dupuy in New York contributed to this story.
+Associated Press newsgathering producer Beatrice Dupuy in New York and reporter John Raby in Charleston, West Virginia, contributed to this story.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.